Greymouth murder: Aaron Potts jailed for life after brutal killing of Barbara Quinn

 "I feel like my heart has been ripped from my body – by you," she told Potts.

-"I am broken...
+"I am broken.
 I feel like this has ruined me forever."

 Quinn's sister Lana Blanchfield spoke of the pain and heartbreak caused by "one selfish act by someone who believed if he couldn't have her, no one could".